-Previously, in Energy in Film Take 1, I made reference to the work of Dr Michael E. Webber and his team at University of Texas at Austin, who are researching the role of film in the further understanding of energy, society and the environment.
-On their Energy at the Movies blog site there are about fifty (and growing) films described for their relevance to energy.
-Looking over this selection compelled me to fire up some of my own film/energy synapses and come up with six favorites taken from sci-fi, comedy and drama genres.
+Previously, in Energy in Film Take 1, I made reference to the work of Dr. Michael E. Webber and his team at the University of Texas at Austin, who are researching the role of film in the further understanding of energy, society and the environment.
+On their Energy at the Movies blog site, there are about fifty (and growing) films described for their relevance to energy.
+Looking over this selection compelled me to fire up some of my own film/energy synapses and come up with six favourites taken from sci-fi, comedy and drama genres.
 Which films would you select?

 Cloud Atlas (2012)